-On January 27, 2021, the Board ( $\underline{R-21-13}$ ) directed the General Manager to proceed with an unpaved trail intercept survey study on the lands of a partner agency that already allows e-bikes on their unpaved, multi-use trails.
+On January 27, 2021, the Board ($\underline{R-21-13}$) directed the General Manager to proceed with an unpaved trail intercept survey study on the lands of a partner agency that already allows e-bikes on their unpaved, multi-use trails.
 Santa Clara County Parks was chosen as the partner agency as their visitor use and trail types are the closest proxy to District preserves and trails.
 Santa Clara County Parks have allowed Class 1 and 2 e-bikes on all paved and unpaved multi-use trails and pathways, including on approximately 150 miles of unpaved multi-use trails, since 2017.

-Two specific unpaved multi-use trails/locations were chosen for the study that closely resemble District trails in environment, use type, and visitation levels.
+Two specific unpaved multi-use trails/locations that closely resemble District trails in environment, use type, and visitation levels were chosen for the study.
 The first location was the junction of the Lisa Killough Trail, Cottle Trail, and North Ridge Trail within the Rancho San Vicente portion of Calero County Park.
-These three trails are unpaved multi-use trails with high visitation.
+These three trails are unpaved, multi-use trails with high visitation.
 Equestrians, hikers, dog walkers, and bicyclists use these trails, which compares well to the District's Fremont Older Preserve and Sierra Azul Preserve (Kennedy Area).
 The second location was along the John Nicholas Trail in Sanborn County Park.
+Surveys were conducted at two locations on the trail, the first was at the junction with the Skyline Trail and the second was near the junction of Lake Ranch Trail.
 This trail is narrow, heavily used by bicyclists, hikers, dog walkers, and occasionally equestrians, and is a segment of the Bay Area Ridge Trail.
-This trail is similar to segments of the Bay Area Ridge Trail on District preserves.
-A total of 1186 intercept surveys and observation reports were conducted from July 1, 2021 through October 31, 2021.
+This trail is similar to other segments of the Bay Area Ridge Trail on District preserves.
+A total of 1186 intercept surveys and observation reports were conducted from July 1, 2021, through October 31, 2021.
 The Rancho San Vicente location saw 17 days of surveys for a total of 66.5 hours, yielding 746 surveys.
 The Sanborn location yielded 440 surveys over 76.25 hours within 20 days.
 Refer to Attachment 2 for a full report of the unpaved trail study.

 The intercept survey consisted of 10 questions and a demographics section designed to gauge support or opposition for Class 1 e-bikes on multi-use trails and to gauge the types and frequency of user conflicts between e-bike users and other trail users.
 Appendix E includes a copy of the survey questions and the results for each question.
-Key takeaways are show in the charts below:
+Key takeaways are reflected in the charts below:

-During the intercept surveys, observational data was also collected focused on how many e-bikes versus regular bikes were observed, the behavior of bike riders for both groups, and the reactions of wildlife in the area (refer to Appendix H for details).
+During the intercept surveys, data collection also focused on how many e-bikes versus regular bikes were observed, the behavior of bike riders for both groups, and the reactions of wildlife in the area (refer to Appendix H for details).
 Results of significant data are as follows:

 - Of the total amount of bicycles observed (3754):

 - 89.56% were regular bikes (3363 total)

-- 10.42% were e-bikes (9.99% Class 1 and 0.43% Class 2) (391 total)
+- o 10.42% were e-bikes (9.99% Class 1 and 0.43% Class 2) (391 total)

 - Regular (non-e-bike) bike rider behavior by percent of total regular bikes observed:

 - 2.58% speeding

 - 0.03% passing too fast

 - 0.08% rude behavior

-- $\circ$ 0.05% negative interaction
+- \circ 0.05% negative interaction

 - E-bike rider behavior by percent of total e-bikes observed:

-- 0.024% speeding
+- o 0.024% speeding

 - 0.00% passing too fast

-- Wildlife observations
+- ♦ Wildlife observations

 - 197 wildlife observed

-- o 0 wildlife fled as a result of visitor actions or behavior
+- 0 0 wildlife fled as a result of visitor actions or behavior

-- 13 incidents of minimal wildlife reaction
+- 13 incidents of minimal wildlife reaction1